 A person wishing to live with a service animal in College housing must inform the Title 504 Officer (G. L. Wallace) so that appropriate arrangements can be made and so that the expectations for the appropriate care and behavior of the animal living on campus may be discussed.

-An “assistance animal” is an animal that alleviates one or more symptoms or effects of a person’s disability and is necessary to afford the person an equal opportunity to use and enjoy College housing.
+An “emotional support animal” is an animal that alleviates one or more symptoms or effects of a person’s disability and is necessary to afford the person an equal opportunity to use and enjoy College housing.
 The College does not allow assistance animals anywhere other than the College housing that is occupied by that person.

-Requirements for All Service and Assistance Animals
+Requirements for All Service and Emotional Support Animals